-The Plan has evaluated subsequent events through the date of filing this Form 11-K.
+The Plan has evaluated subsequent events through the date of filing this Form 11-K. See note 8.

 2. Description of the Plan

 The following description of the Plan provides only general information.
 Participants should refer to the summary plan description for a more complete description of the Plan's provisions.